and its use in a balanced antenna configuration

 capacitance values which effect the required impedance transformation.

-new solution is stored in memory, and the processor halts.
-On
+solution is stored in memory, and the processor halts.
+On the next

-the next transmission, the processor awakes briefly to see if
+transmission, the processor awakes briefly to see if the frequency has

-relays.
-If re-tuning is required, the process can take up to
+appropriate relays.
+If re-tuning is required, the process can take up

 values; resulting in an initially high SWR on the line from the

-SGC claims that the unit will usually produce an SWR of better
+claims that the unit will usually produce an SWR of better than 2:1 on

-with a built-in restricted-range ATU (known colloquially a "line
+a transceiver with a built-in restricted-range ATU (known colloquially

-flattener"), to ensure that the transmitter always sees
+a "line flattener"), to ensure that the transmitter always sees an

 It takes about 3 W of forward power to activate the automatic tuning system.
 Clearly there will be some insertion loss due to the two current transformers in the line, but is not an issue in normal circumstances.
 The presence of various limiting diodes and magnetic transformer cores however has implications with regard to receiver performance: in that non-linear devices in the antenna system may give rise to cross-modulation and harmonic generation from strong nearby transmitters.
 No data are available regarding the tuner's performance in this respect, but it was noticed by the author that the second harmonic of a nearby amateur station ("400 W" on 14 MHz, at a distance of 2 km) was enhanced in comparison to the signal from a simple wire receiving antenna.